-Perhaps I’m an anomaly in this regard, but I actually started saving for retirement while I was still in college, at the ripe old age of 23.
+Perhaps I’m an anomaly in this regard, but I actually started saving for retirement while still in college, at the ripe old age of 23.

 How I Started Saving For Retirement

-I’ve always been a worrier, having born into a family of excessive worriers.
+I’ve always been a worrier, having been born into a family of excessive worriers.

 Growing up, money was tight.
 We had what we needed but not much more.